CompCy-lab/SketchKH/README.md

 ```

 ## Example usage
 To perform sketching, first read in a preprocessed `.h5ad` adata object.
 This dataset contains multiple profiled single-cell samples.
 Hence, sketches will select a limited set of cells from each profiled sample.
+We refer to each profiled sample as a *sample-set*.

 ```python
 import scanpy as sc